 - They’ll put you in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- Firstly, you will answer some simple questions, such as what is your legal name, street address, birth date and a contact person.
+- Firstly, you will answer some simple questions, such as what your legal name is, street address, birth date and a contact person.

 - You will also be asked about your medical and mental history.